MySQL® settings

 MDB ADMINprivilege are not displayed in the user interface.
 Use this privilege to create temporary auxiliary databases and users. - Run the KILL

 By default, this setting is not specified, which means the user has no administrative privileges.
-You can also grant multiple privileges to users.
+You can grant multiple privileges to a user at once.

 -